lucakim27/coym/README.md

 - Contact: A function that opens the e-mail program and has my e-mail address.
 - Each occupations sub page: A page where you comment and like on the comments.

-# Back-end
+# Frameworks
-- node.js
+- node.js for backend

-# Middle-ware
-- express
-- socket.io

-# Front-end
-- ejs

 # How to hop on the project
 You're welcome to make as many pull requests as you want to as well as the issues.